stlgamedev/STLGameDevSite/content/news/global-game-jam-2025/index.md

 <div class=" text-body-secondary card my-4">
 <div class="card-body p-2">
-<p><small>We appologize for this very late annoucement.
+<p><small>We apologize for this very late announcement.
 Due to complications beyond our control, it took much longer to finalize this event before we could share it.</small></p>
 <p class="mb-0" ><small><strong>Please</strong> consider helping us get the word out by sharing this post or the included flyer so that we can try to get as large of a turn out a possible!
 And make sure you register ASAP so that we have a good headcount!</small></p>
 </div>
 </div>